ADVICE RE: THEORY COURSES

 You should not assume that because the notes are on-line, you do not need to attend class regularly.
 In fact, there are many vital things covered in class which cannot be included in the notes.
 Of course, regular attendance becomes all the more important as the exam approaches.
 If you are unable, for legitimate reasons, to attend particular classes, you have my permission to ask a colleague to record them.

-The Questions are based on the Required Readings and are designed to help you assimilate the material covered in the lectures.
+Occasionally, I also include questions based on the Required Readings and which are designed to help you assimilate the material covered in the lectures.
 Tutorials sometimes revolve around the questions listed for that week.
 Sometimes, the questions will serve as the springboard for discussion.
 At other times, however, we may not discuss the questions at all in order to focus, for example, on a close reading of a particular essay or extract.
 In such a case, it is in your interest to answer the Questions on your own.

 Please download, print, answer, and bring a